lachlanhardy/one-more-thing-hack/README.md

 ![image](https://raw.github.com/lachlanhardy/one-more-thing-hack/master/mobile-items-added.png)

 * When you drill down into the table, you'll see the items you entered in a table with three columns.
-Next, we're going to click the script tabe and copy in the following code snippet into the 'Insert' operation to see how dynamic schemas work in Mobile Services.
+Next, we're going to click the script tab and copy in the following code snippet into the 'Insert' operation to see how dynamic schemas work in Mobile Services.

 ![image](https://raw.github.com/lachlanhardy/one-more-thing-hack/master/mobile-script-drilldown.png)